 By Kyle Russell

 Kyle Russell, a FlaglerLive contributor, graduated Flagler Palm Coast High School at the top of the Class of 2011.
-He’ll be studying computer science at Berkeley starting this fall.
-His last piece was on Google+.
+He’ll be studying computer science at Berkeley starting this fall, and blogs here.